-The following non-exhaustive glossary defines terms7 that are used throughout this booklet:
+The following non-exhaustive glossary defines terms that are used throughout this booklet:

-Al Algorithms - a subset of machine learning that provides instructions for machines to analyze data, perform tasks and make decisions.
-The three major categories of AI algorithms are supervised learning, unsupervised learning and reinforcement learning.
+Al Algorithms - a subset of machine learning that provides instructions for machines to analyse data, perform tasks and make decisions.
+The three major categories of Al algorithms are supervised learning, unsupervised learning and reinforcement learning.

-Al Bias - also known as machine learning bias or algorithm bias, this refers to AI systems that produce results that reflect and perpetuate human biases within a society, including historical and current social inequality.
+Al Bias - also known as machine learning bias or algorithm bias, this refers to Al systems that produce results that reflect and perpetuate human biases within a society, including historical and current social inequality.

-Al Ethics - a multidisciplinary field that studies how to optimize Al's beneficial impact while reducing risks and adverse outcomes.
+Al Ethics - a multidisciplinary field that studies how to optimise Al's beneficial impact while reducing risks and adverse outcomes.

-Artificial Intelligence - the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decisi making and translation between languages.
+Artificial Intelligence - the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decisionmaking and translation between languages.

-Chatbot - a computer program designed to simulate conversation with human users, espe over the internet.
+Chatbot - a computer program designed to simulate conversation with human users, especially over the internet.

-Data Mining - the process of analyzing large of data to find patterns or trends.
+Data Mining - the process of analysing large sets of data to find patterns or trends.

-Deep Learning - a type of machine learning t uses multilayered neural networks, called dee neural networks, to simulate the decision-mal power of humans.
+Deep Learning - a type of machine learning that uses multilayered neural networks, called deep neural networks, to simulate the decision-making power of humans.

-Fairness - the importance of using accurate of and preventing discriminatory effects.
+Fairness - the importance of using accurate data and preventing discriminatory effects.

-Generative AI - deep-learning models that ca generate high-quality text, images and other content based on the data on which they were trained.
+Generative AI - deep-learning models that can generate high-quality text, images and other content based on the data on which they were trained.

-7 A variety of sources were used for these definitions, including IBM, The European Central Bank Knowledge Centre on Interpretation, Stanford University Human Centered Intelligence, the HubSpot Blog, Science Direct, Alark Kingdom, AWS and various dictionaries.

-e, such Hallucinations - incorrect, misleading or Examples ind ion- nonsensical results presented as facts by large Cortana and language models (LLMs).
-Machine Lea Human Level AI - a state of AI in which unaided computer sc ecially machines are able to accomplish tasks better and algorithms to more cost efficiently than humans. humans lear sets Hyper-scaler AI - refers to the immense Narrow (or \ capabilities of the world's largest technology trained to pe companies, such as Microsoft, Google and Amazon. faster and be hat only type of ep Large Language Models (LLMs) - type of artificial king intelligence model that has been trained through Natural Lang deep learning algorithms to recognize, generate, learning tech translate and/or summarize vast quantities of to interpret, data written human language and textual data. language.
-Sp Limited Memory AI - a type of AI that can use Neural Netw n past data or experiences to inform future decisions intelligence but cannot retain to use over a long period of time.
+Hallucinations - incorrect, misleading or nonsensical results presented as facts by large language models (LLMs).

+Human Level AI - a state of AI in which unaided machines are able to accomplish tasks better and more cost efficiently than humans.

+Hyper-scaler AI - refers to the immense capabilities of the world's largest technology companies, such as Microsoft, Google and Amazon.

+Large Language Models (LLMs) - type of artificial intelligence model that has been trained through deep learning algorithms to recognise, generate, translate and/or summarise vast quantities of written human language and textual data.

+Limited Memory AI - a type of AI that can use past data or experiences to inform future decisions but cannot retain to use over a long period of time.

-Examples include virtual/digital assistants (e.g., Siri, Alexa) and self-driving cars.
+Examples include virtual/digital assistants (e.g., Siri, Cortana and Alexa) and self-driving cars.

-arning (ML) - a type of AI and cience that focuses on using data and co enable AI to imitate the way that rn, gradually improving its accuracy.
+Machine Learning (ML) - a type of Al and computer science that focuses on using data and algorithms to enable Al to imitate the way that humans learn, gradually improving its accuracy.

-Weak) AI - a type of AI that can be erform a single or narrow task, often far etter than a human mind can.
-This is the Al that exists today.
+Narrow (or Weak) AI - a type of AI that can be trained to perform a single or narrow task, often far faster and better than a human mind can.
+This is the only type of AI that exists today.

-guage Processing (NLP) - a machine hnology that gives computers the ability manipulate and comprehend human ellcheck is a familiar type of NLP.
+Natural Language Processing (NLP) - a machine learning technology that gives computers the ability to interpret, manipulate and comprehend human language.
+Spellcheck is a familiar type of NLP.

-work - a method of artificial that teaches computers to process data in a way that is inspired by the human brain.
+Neural Network - a method of artificial intelligence that teaches computers to process data in a way that is inspired by the human brain.